Rob Burrow: Legacy

 In September 2021, an appeal was launched to build a care centre for MND patients in the Leeds area, which would be named the Rob Burrow Centre for Motor Neurone Disease.
 To raise money for the facility, the annual Leeds Half Marathon was paired with a full marathon named the Rob Burrow Leeds Marathon.
 Since 2023, both marathons are run on the second Sunday in May.

 In 2023 the BBC documentary Rob Burrow: Living with MND won documentary of the year at the 28th National Television Awards.

 In February 2024 the RFL announced that an award for the Super League Grand Final player of the match would be introduced, replacing the Harry Sunderland Trophy, and will be called the Rob Burrow Award.

 Burrow was appointed Member of the Order of the British Empire (MBE) in the 2021 New Year Honours for services to rugby league and the motor neurone disease community and promoted to Commander of the Order of the British Empire (CBE) in the 2024 New Year Honours for services to motor neurone disease awareness.

 At the time of his death, Burrow had raised over £6 million for motor neurone disease awareness and treatment charities.
 The day following his death, work began on The Rob Burrow Centre: 3 June was a pre-scheduled date.
 Burrow had a hand in the design and creation of the facility.
-The centre is expected to open later in 2025.
+The centre opened in November 2025.

 In September 2025, Northern Trains unveiled a named Class 195 train, 195107 Rob Burrow CBE, in a publicised ceremony.